carpentries/instructor-training/_episodes/22-practices.md

 violation and whether or not you believe it was intentional.

 The local workshop host/admin is expected to help enforce the Code of Conduct and you can ask them to mediate an incident if you are uncomfortable or unable to do so yourself.
+If you choose to settle the issue yourself, you should notify the workshop host of the issue in case s/he feels additional steps should be taken.

 No matter what you choose to do, please contact the joint Data/Software Carpentry Policy subcommittee by emailing [policy@carpentries.org](mailto:policy@carpentries.org)